joblet

 rnx volume create large --size=1TB # Terabytes

-# Precise sizes
+# Precise sizes in bytes

 rnx volume create exact --size=1073741824 # Bytes (1GB)